hefnat/Weather/README.md

-Aside from json-jar library and your own API link, all in eclipse programmable Getting API Link: get from OpenWeatherMap Homepage by registering there, free version is an option
+Aside from json-jar library and your own API link, all in eclipse programmable Getting API Link: get from OpenWeatherMap Homepage by registering there, free version is an option Also, further guides are available on homepage of OpenWeatherMap

 In the following a couple of different uses will be listed: